XRPLF/xrpl-dev-portal/content/use-cases/contribute-code-to-ripple-lib.md

 <!-- <span class="use-case-step-length">(1 hour)</span> -->
 ## <a href="https://github.com/ripple/ripple-lib/pulls" target="_blank">Contribute code <i class="fa fa-external-link" aria-hidden="true"></i></a><!--#{ fix for md highlighting_ #}-->

 Now that you have a handle on `ripple-lib`, you may have ideas for how to improve it.

 Perhaps you’re developing on the XRP Ledger and want to contribute some code that enables `ripple-lib` to provide a feature your application needs.

+Need some inspiration?
+Take a look at our list of [Help Wanted issues](https://github.com/ripple/ripple-lib/issues?utf8=%E2%9C%93&q=label%3A%22help+wanted%22).

 Access the `ripple-lib` repo and open an issue or pull request.

-Looking for ideas about how you can help?
-Take a look at our list of [Help Wanted issues](https://github.com/ripple/ripple-lib/issues?utf8=%E2%9C%93&q=label%3A%22help+wanted%22).

 <span class="use-case-step-num">{{n.next()}}</span>